remipassmoilesel/abc-map/packages/user-documentation/src/reference/en/02_basics.md

 If your project contains credentials for accessing third-party services (eg XYZ tile layer credentials), then these credentials will be saved with your project.

-Attention, if you share your project then you will share your identifiers.
+Warning: if you share your project then you share your credentials.
+If these credentials provide access to paid services, this may lead to excessive billing.

 <div class='alert alert-info'>
 In a previous version, projects were password protected but this feature has been removed.